dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/ethernet-s5.rst

 |                              |                                                                                                             |           |      WARNING: When set to "true", the startup configuration file is   updated.
 If incorrect configurations or commands are entered, the Ethernet   switches may not operate as expected.                            |
 +------------------------------+-------------------------------------------------------------------------------------------------------------+-----------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

 * When initializing a factory reset switch, the user needs to ensure DHCP is enabled and an IPv6 address is not assigned.
-Omnia will assign an IP address to the switch using DHCP with all other configurations.

 .. note:: The ``breakout_value`` of a port can only be changed after un-splitting the port.